ethereum/hevm/doc/src/equivalence-checking.md

 # Equivalence Checking

-Equivalence checking allows to check whether two bytecodes do the same thing under all input circumstances.
-This allows to e.g. create two functions, one that is known to be good, and another that uses less gas, but is hard to check for correctness.
-Then, with equivalence checking, one can check whether the two behave the same.
+Equivalence checking enables the comparison of two bytecodes determine if they perform the same actions under all possible input conditions.
+This process, for example, allows for the creation of two functions: one that is verified to be reliable, and another that consumes less gas, but whose correctness is challenging to ascertain.
+Through equivalence checking, it is possible to ascertain whether the two functions exhibit identical behavior.

 ## Finding Discrepancies